-''' Note - On Java systems where multiple, distinct applications may be \# served by a single process, this configuration causes the agent to \setminus all discovered applications as one application with the given name. name: NEEDS_TO_BE_SET Add the name of the application group with which this application should be associated in the Contrast UI. group: NEEDS_TO_BE_SET Add the application code this application should use in the Contrast UI. code: NEEDS_TO_BE_SET Override the reported application version. version: NEEDS_TO_BE_SET Apply labels to an application.
+''' application: Override the reported application name.
+Note - On Java systems where multiple, distinct applications may be served by a single process, this configuration causes the agent to \ report all discovered applications as one application with the given name. name: NEEDS_TO_BE_SET Add the name of the application group with which this application should be associated in the Contrast UI. group: NEEDS_TO_BE_SET Add the application code this application should use in the Contrast UI. code: NEEDS TO BE SET Override the reported application version. version: NEEDS_TO_BE_SET Apply labels to an application.
 Labels must be formatted as a comma-delimited list.
 Example - 'label1,label2,label3' tags: NEEDS_TO_BE_SET Define a set of 'key=value' pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
 The set must be formatted as a comma-delimited list of 'key=value' pairs.
 Example - 'business-unit=accounting, office=Baltimore' metadata: NEEDS_TO_BE_SET Provide the ID of a session which already exists in the Contrast UI.
 Vulnerabilities discovered by the agent are associated with this session.
 If an invalid ID is supplied, the agent will be disabled.
 This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session_id: NEEDS_TO_BE_SET Provide metadata which is used to create a new session ID in the Contrast UI.
 Vulnerabilities discovered by the agent are associated with this new session.
 This value should be formatted as 'key=value' pairs (conforming to RFC 2253).
 Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
-This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET ==== server Use the settings in this section to set metadata for the server hosting this agent.
-Contrast recognizes common, supported server names, paths, types and environments.
-Doing this may require a new server or license, and it may affect functionality of some features. ----- '''
+This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET server '''

+'''

+Use the settings in this section to set metadata for the server

+hosting this agent.
+Contrast recognizes common, supported server

+names, paths, types and environments.
+Doing this may require a new

+server or license, and it may affect functionality of some features.

+-----

-''' server:
+server:

-Override the reported server name. name: localhost
+Override the reported server name.

+name: localhost

 Override the reported server environment.
+Valid

-Valid values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'. environment: development
+values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'.

+environment: development

 Apply a list of labels to the server.
 Labels

 must be formatted as a comma-delimited list.

 Example - 'label1,label2,label3'

-#

 tags: NEEDS_TO_BE_SET

 Override the reported server path.
 New after

 .NET Framework v21.3.1 and .NET Core v1.8.0.

 path: NEEDS_TO_BE_SET

 '''